 We no longer use the ArcView-based application!

-In fact, we no longer use IRDA at all -- aquatic restoration project data
+In fact, we no longer use IRDA at all.
+For USFS R6, the NRIS WIT database

 The Interagency Restoration Database (IRDA) was developed to meet Interagency information tracking needs in restoring aquatic systems.